Did you know that 60% of marketers report that content marketing such as guest blogging generates leads?

 Some sites get so many pitches for guest posts that they even have pitch guidelines posted on their site, make sure you follow them in that case.

-Try something like this, but make it even more personalized while still keeping it brief:
+Try something like this screenshot, but make it even more personalized while still keeping it brief:

 These touches of personalization go a long way to building a relationship with a cold lead.